Skip to main content

 NYU Steinhardt takes a holistic approach in evaluating your application, taking into account your academic background, personal and professional experiences, and motivations.
 The following is required to complete your online application:

 c.
-Letters of recommendation – Provide insight into your character, experience, and achievements through the eyes of others.
-You’ll need two letters of recommendation, ideally from those who know you within a professional or academic context.
+Letters of recommendation: Request two letters of recommendation, ideally from those who know you within a professional or academic context.
 If you are currently completing your undergraduate degree or have graduated within the past two years, we ask that you submit at least one recommendation that can speak to your academic performance.
+Your letters of recommendation should provide insight into your character, experience, and achievements through the eyes of others.

 d.
-Resume – Reflect your employment history, as well as your most recent achievements and pursuits.
+Resume: Update your resume to include your employment history, as well as your most recent achievements and pursuits.
 We’ll provide the preferred template of our faculty and hiring managers.

 h.
-Application fee – A $75 nonrefundable application fee may be required to submit your application.
+Application fee: Pay a $75 nonrefundable application fee.
 In certain cases, a fee waiver is available.
 Prompts within the application will guide you through the process.

 2. NYU Steinhardt faculty admissions committee review and interview